-This certificate for Direct Care Workers provides an overview of issues in aging and the main issues direct care workers will be facing.
+This certificate for Direct Care Workers provides an overview of issues in aging and the main issues direct care workers face.
 The certificate is designed to enhance clinical skills of direct care providers in long term care facilities, including front line workers, receptionists, and recreation facilitators.
 It also provides an avenue for health care providers to move into supervisory positions and/or to further their education towards advanced degrees.

 |Course Name||Course Number||Credits|